ranaanhar/JwtAuthenticationBackend/README.md

 dotnet ef database update
 ```

-make sure you have installed dotnet ef on your system.
+Make sure you have installed dotnet ef on your system.
 visite [Microsoft web site](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) for installing dotnet ef.

 After deploying the app we have no database and migrations on the server side for that we need to add migration in code: